rschristopher/ischristtrue.com/src/modern-views/millennialism.md

     Arise, O God, judge the earth: for thou shalt inherit all nations.

+### Dominion of the Beasts

+!!! question "worshipped the beast"

+Chiliastic views often fixate on the beast in Revelation, missing that this is a direct reference to the *Old Testament* prophecies, specifically the fourth beast in the vision of Daniel,

+!!! quote "Daniel 7:7"
+    After this I saw in the night visions, and behold a fourth beast, dreadful and terrible, and strong exceedingly; and it had great iron teeth: it devoured and brake in pieces, and stamped the residue with the feet of it: and it was diverse from all the beasts that were before it; and it had ten horns.

+And rather than interpret *the beast* and its mark through chiliastic eisegesis, recognize that *Daniel 7* provides an exegetic interpretation,

+!!! quote "Daniel 7:15-18"
+    I Daniel was grieved in my spirit in the midst of my body, and the visions of my head troubled me.
+I came near unto one of them that stood by, and asked him the truth of all this.
+So he told me, and made me know the interpretation of the things.
+These great beasts, which are four, are four kings, which shall arise out of the earth.
+But the saints of the most High shall take the kingdom, and possess the kingdom for ever, even for ever and ever.

+The early church understood that *the beast* in Revelation would be a king of the earth, the lawless one, the antichrist.
+This beast would be the final worldly manifestion of the dominion of Satan.

+!!! quote "Daniel 7:11-12"
+    I beheld then because of the voice of the great words which the horn spake: I beheld even till the beast was slain, and his body destroyed, and given to the burning flame.
+As concerning the rest of the beasts, they had their dominion taken away: yet their lives were prolonged for a season and time.

+This is critical,

+!!! quote "they had their dominion taken away: yet their lives were prolonged for a season and time."

+Let's be clear, they were not bound with Satan, and their lives were prolonged into the *messianic age*.
+Christ will rul amidst his enemies in the *messianic age* (our current age).

+!!! quote "Psalm 110:2"
+    The LORD shall send the rod of thy strength out of Zion: rule thou in the midst of thine enemies.

+And as St. Paul explains,

+!!! quote "1 Corinthians 15:25"
+    For he must reign, till he hath put all enemies under his feet.

+These beasts are counted amongst the enemies of Christ.
+The beasts once had dominion, but their wordly dominion was taken away.
+And now in the *messianic age* they have no power over Christians.
+Instead they tempt and deceive.
+They are no longer worldly powers that oppress humans.
+They are but powers of darkness, the absence of light and truth.

+### Dominion of the Saints

+!!! question "priests of God and of Christ, and shall reign with him"

 On the cross, the serpent lost his dominion.
 His house was plundered,

 !!! quote "Matthew 12:29"
     how can anyone enter a strong man’s house and steal his possessions, unless he first ties up the strong man?
 Then he can plunder his house.

-Consider the power Christ had over evil spirits, and that their time of dominion would soon be over.
+Consider the power Christ had over evil spirits, and that in His life the devils knew their time of dominion would soon be over.

 !!! quote "Matthew 8:28-29"
     And when he was come to the other side into the country of the Gergesenes, there met him two possessed with devils, coming out of the tombs, exceeding fierce, so that no man might pass by that way.
 And, behold, they cried out, saying, What have we to do with thee, Jesus, thou Son of God? art thou come hither to torment us before the time?

 And as St. Paul would remind us, it is only in Christ that Satan has no hold on us, otherwise the adversary's influence is still upon the world,

 !!! quote "Ephesians 6:12"
     For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.

-And only through Christ can we overcome the adversary, to bruise its head,

-!!! quote "Genesis 3:15"
-    And I will put enmity between thee and the woman, and between thy seed and her seed; it shall bruise thy head, and thou shalt bruise his heel.

 For if we turn away from Christ, then the powers and principalities of the beasts are still upon us.
 It is only through Christ that we overcome,

-!!! question "worshipped the beast"

-Chiliastic views often fixate on the beast in Revelation, missing that this is a direct reference to the *Old Testament" prophecies,

-!!! quote "Daniel 7:7"
-    After this I saw in the night visions, and behold a fourth beast, dreadful and terrible, and strong exceedingly; and it had great iron teeth: it devoured and brake in pieces, and stamped the residue with the feet of it: and it was diverse from all the beasts that were before it; and it had ten horns.

-And rather than interpret the beast and its mark literally through modern eisegesis, recognize that *Daniel 7" provides an exegetic interpretation,

-!!! quote "Daniel 7:15-18"
+!!! quote "Daniel 7:27"
-    I Daniel was grieved in my spirit in the midst of my body, and the visions of my head troubled me.
-I came near unto one of them that stood by, and asked him the truth of all this.
-So he told me, and made me know the interpretation of the things.
-These great beasts, which are four, are four kings, which shall arise out of the earth.
-But the saints of the most High shall take the kingdom, and possess the kingdom for ever, even for ever and ever.

-And here in Daniel we see the same fate for the beast as in Revelation,
+    And the kingdom and dominion, and the greatness of the kingdom under the whole heaven, shall be given to the people of the saints of the most High, whose kingdom is an everlasting kingdom, and all dominions shall serve and obey him.

-!!! quote "Daniel 7:11-12"
+!!! quote "Matthew 18:18"
-    I beheld then because of the voice of the great words which the horn spake: I beheld even till the beast was slain, and his body destroyed, and given to the burning flame.
-As concerning the rest of the beasts, they had their dominion taken away: yet their lives were prolonged for a season and time.

-This is critical,

-!!! info "their dominion taken away"

-The beasts had dominion, and it was taken away.
-They still live.
-Their lives were prolonged.
-They have no power over Christ, yet they tempt and deceive us.
-They are now powers of darkness, the absence of light and truth.
+    Whatsoever ye shall bind on earth shall be bound in heaven: and whatsoever ye shall loose on earth shall be loosed in heaven.

+### Thrones

 !!! question "And I saw thrones"